 The secret of the Lord is with them that fear him; and he will shew them his covenant.
 Psalm.
 25:14

-My physical circumstances have changed somewhat since I looked upon that picture: I drive an old truck (thank you, God), use solar and oil lamps (thank you, God), and have a gravity-feed water faucet that gives me a fat trickle at my kitchen sink (thank you again, God).
+My physical circumstances have changed somewhat since I looked upon that picture: I drive an old truck (thank you, God), use solar and oil lamps in my desert cabin (thank you, God), and have a gravity-feed water faucet that gives me a fat trickle at my kitchen sink (thank you again, God).

-But the most important change for me was discovering my dear sister’s secret–that contentment lies not in the façade of an ideal home, but in the spiritual foundation of your heart, which is Christ.
+God revealed to me a secret in my dear sister’s smile—that contentment lies not in the façade of an ideal home, but in the spiritual foundation of my heart, which is Christ.

-Oh, may we all come to the place where we can squat on a dirt floor and praise God.
+Oh, dear sisters, may we all come to the place where we can squat on a dirt floor and praise God!

 Abiding in the Vine,